-Note: Airlines are requested to no longer play the Managed Isolation and Quarantine inflight video.
+Important: Airlines are requested to discontinue playing the Managed Isolation and Quarantine inflight video.
 This video is now obsolete.
-Please cease playing this video ASAP as it may cause confusion for passengers.
+Please stop playing this video ASAP as it may confuse passengers.

 Non-scheduled flights and private flights

 Eligible travellers can arrive in New Zealand on a non-scheduled or private flight.
 They are not limited to using scheduled international air services operated by airlines.